Dawqss/ksaTxiviT/Readme.md

 - add more unit tests
 - add e2e tests
 - add splashScreen
-- .env can be fetched from secure provider
+- .env can be fetched from secure provider (.env shouldn't be in repo)